 Loving and caring for people who are poor and marginalized involves exchanging the charity paradigm for an incarnational one.
 We must enter their lives and their stories and identify with their struggles.
 We must allow them to enter our lives as well, to inform our struggles.
 With charity, you retain power, but with incarnation, you lay it down.
 Charity is predictable and manageable, but incarnation is uncomfortable, unpredictable, and inconvenient.
 Charity is transactional, but incarnation is relational.
 With charity, you are the hero, but with incarnation, Christ is both your hero and theirs.

 This paradigm is not easy for the affluent to accept.
 It’s like asking people who never exercise to train for and participate in a triathlon.
 Imagine what that would be like.
 The first workout would be miserable.
 You might say, “That’s too hard.
 I don’t want to do this again.”
-On the other hand, if you make a commitment to the new exercise and diet regimen, you’ll find that over time, your body doesn’t hurt constantly, you whine and sound like an asshat a whole lot less of the time, your muscles grow stronger, your stamina improves, and you even start to look forward to it.
+On the other hand, if you make a commitment to the new exercise and diet regimen, you’ll find that over time, your body doesn’t hurt constantly, you whine a whole lot less, your muscles grow stronger, your stamina improves, and you even start to look forward to it.

 You don’t have to know where to start.
 Today, just pray, “Lord, where do I begin?”
 Trust me, God will answer.
 He knows what you need.